SEI-R-2-22/u3_lab_SQL_joins/readme.md

 - Geriatric Birthday!
 Update all tenants whose age is 90 to be 91

 **NOTE:** The `real_estate_queries.sql` file already has the questions inside (commented out) with a line for you to write your queries.

-## Submission

-Homework is due tonight by **11pm**.
-Look at the [homework submission templete](https://git.generalassemb.ly/wdi-nyc-lambda/lambda-class-info/blob/master/SAMPLE_HW_TEMPLATE.md) if you need a refrehser.
-Make sure to title your PR with your name.